nghiemjohn84/bend-ncnews/README.md

 Tests to ensure that a specific comment is deleted.
 Responds with an error if the comment does not exist.

 # **Deployment**
-The app has been deployed to Heroku and will be updated regularly as the development of tha app progresses.
+The app has been deployed to Heroku and will be updated regularly as the development of the app progresses.

 [nc-news-jn](https://nc-news-jn.herokuapp.com/)